Davjes15/engage_pg/README.md

 python graph_gen.py --dry_run
 ```

-Now let us generate a tiny dataset for distribution grids for the "tomorrow" scenario from simbench, and run the transfer learning experiment on it.
+Now let us generate a tiny dataset for distribution grids for the "tomorrow" scenario from simbench, and run the cross-context experiment on it.
 To do this, you will first need to run:

 ```
 python graph_gen.py --size 5 --scenario 1